Spring 2001 Task Force Meeting

 Highlighted Breakout Sessions

 I cannot cover all of the many breakout sessions here.
-However, I want to note particularly some sessions that have strong connections to the Coalition’s 1999-2000 Program Plan, which is available at www.cni.org, and also a few other sessions of special interest.
-The breakout sessions at this meeting are particularly exciting, I think, and I’m afraid you will have to make some difficult choices about which ones to attend.
+However, I want to note particularly some sessions that have strong connections to the Coalition’s 2000-2001 Program Plan, which is available at <www.cni.org>, and also a few other sessions of special interest.
+We have a packed agenda of breakout sessions, and as always will try to put material from these sessions on our web site following the meeting.

 Coalition for Networked Information